-Auto Insurance Deductibles
+Auto Insurance Deductibles in San Diego

 The deductible is the amount of money you must pay when making a claim on your policy before the insurance company pays additional costs.
 Suppose you have a policy with a $500 deductible and you have an accident that causes $5,000 in damages to your vehicle.
-You are responsible for $500, while the insurance company will cover the rest of the $4,500.
+You are responsible for $500, while the insurance company will cover the remaining $4,500.
 In some cases, your insurance company may set deductibles for particular policies.
 In other cases you may be able choose your deductible.
 In general, a higher deductible means a lower premium, and a lower deductible means a higher premium.
 For example, if you choose a $1,000 deductible on your auto policy, you will likely pay less in premiums than you would for a policy with a $250 deductible.